hashicorp-education/learn-vault-docker-lab/README.md

         # No output expected
         ```

-1. Type `make` and press `[return]`; successful output resembles this example, and includes the initial root token value (for the sake of convenience and ease of use):
+1. Type `make` and press `[return]`; successful output resembles this example, and includes the initial root token value (for the sake of convenience and ease of use).

    ```plaintext
    [vault-docker-lab] Initializing Terraform workspace ...Done.